The Hey-Novatkoski House

 Standing at 315 Clarksville Road 2-story 7-bay house with one-story rear garage.
 This structure - the Hey-Novatkoski house - is a member of West Windsor's "100 Club."

 The age of the house is unknown.
-While tax records assert that the house was constructed in 1910,[1] a structure appears on this site on maps dating as far back as 1849, and it is possibly much earlier.[2]
+While tax records assert that the house was constructed in 1910,[1] it is very likely much older.
+In fact, a structure appears on this site on maps dating as far back as 1849, and the house is possibly much earlier.[2]
 The first known landowners here were Wiliam and Dinah Hilyer, who in 1811 sold about 55 acres to Charles and Ann Butcher for $810.[3]
 Five years later, it passed to Peter and Ann Bergen.[4]
 The couple owned the property (and presumably lived there) for the next thirty years, until was purchased by their son, John, and his wife, Gitty.[5]
 Following them was a large succession of owners:

 |

-Finally, the property passed to Isaac Hey, in 1908.[20]
-Isaac - one of West Windsor's Justices of the Peace in the 1880s[21] - also operated the original Princeton Junction General Store/post office off of Station Drive in the late 1800s and early 1900s.[22]
-Eventually, the Hey-Novatkoski property passed to his son, Jacob,[23] who also, starting in 1920, operated the same store and post office on Station Drive.[24]
+Finally, the property passed to Isaac Hey, in 1908.
+Isaac - one of West Windsor's Justices of the Peace in the 1880s[19] - also operated the original Princeton Junction General Store/post office off of Station Drive in the late 1800s and early 1900s.[20]
+Eventually, the Hey-Novatkoski property passed to his son, Jacob, who, at some point, followed his father in managing the same store and post office on Station Drive.[21]

 It was not until 1947 that the Hey-Novatkoski house passed to its next owner: John W. Stokes.[22]
 However, only four years later, it was purchased by Richard and Melba Mey, who in 1952 sold it to the next namesake owners: Agnes and Theodore Novatkoski.
 Theodore operated "Ted's Garage" on Clarksville Road.
 He passed in 1979; Agnes followed him 18 years later.
 The property has since changed hands a few more times but remains one of West Windsor's relics of days gone by.